 The site for DHA’s Collaborative Resource Facility is located just north of the 10th and Osage light rail station in the midst of their Mariposa affordable housing development.
 The transit-oriented neighborhood is centrally located near DHA’s North Lincoln Homes and Sun Valley neighborhood which houses many of DHA’s residents and support services, and it is accessible through multi-modal transit to the Central Business District.
-The building will be highly visible from the light rail (both directions) and from the I-25 highway.
+The building is highly visible from the light rail (both directions) and from the I-25 highway.

 The “Mercado at Mariposa” has a rich history within the community.
-Early on in the neighborhood’s redevelopment, residents had long desired a “mercado” or market that would provide affordable, fresh foods as well as a central place for locals to sell products and incubate their small businesses.
+Early on in the neighborhood’s redevelopment, residents had long desired a “Mercado” or market that would provide affordable, fresh foods as well as a central place for locals to sell products and incubate their small businesses.
 The new market seeks to fill this need in addition to providing a “third space” for residents, office tenants, and transit users alike to grab a coffee, a fresh salad, or a few local crafts or goods in a space that embraces connections to nature, health, and environmental stewardship through its many sustainability and wellness-centered design features.

 The Denver Housing Authority’s Mariposa District is a nationally recognized redevelopment known for its commitment to the residents, environment, and creation of vibrant, mixed-income communities.
-The Collaborative Resource Facility and its ground floor marketplace will serve as an iconic beacon in what has already become one of Denver’s most transformative development sites.
+The Collaborative Resource Facility and its ground floor marketplace serve as an iconic beacon in what has already become one of Denver’s most transformative development sites.